personio/rds-audit-logs-s3/README.md

 Each Lambda function is called periodically by Cloudwatch events.

 The ingestion process is as follows:
-1. Get latest timestamp (timestamp of latest processed log file) from DynamoDB
-2. Use timestamp to get next audit log file (which must already be rotated)
+1. Use timestamp of 1 hour to get next audit log file (which must already be rotated)
-3. Abort if no log file has been found
+2. Abort if no log file has been found
-4. Get all log data for log file
+3. Get all log data for log file
-5. Check if log file has been rotated in the meantime and retry if that is the case
+4. Check if log file has been rotated in the meantime and retry if that is the case
-6. Parse all log data for log file
+5. Parse all log data for log file
-7. Write log data to S3 (using the timestamp and the date as part of the key -> "Athena layout")
+6. Write log data to S3 (using the timestamp and the date as part of the key -> "Athena layout")
-8. Save timestamp in DynamoDB
-9. Continue at 2.

 ## Database setup